CodeHubOrg/docpad-css3-workshop/06_next_steps/README.md

 dynamic biscuit dealership website the world has ever seen.

 There are just 2 rules.
 Number 1 - no JavaScript.
 Number 2 - no Flash.
-I have prepared a repo with
+I have prepared a repo with lots of examples of transitions, 2D transforms and 3D transforms.
+You can find it at https://github.com/CodeHubOrg/css-animations/.

+#Alternatively
+If you are more interested in  DocPad than CSS3 animations a different path you might take is to implement a simple blog in DocPad.
+The

 #A Note on Browser Support

 Browser support for the new rules is still a little patchy.
-The examples on this page and in the supporting files should work in Chrome.
+The examples on this page and in the supporting files will work best in Chrome.

 #A Note on Deployment

 Instructions for deployment on various platforms can be found in the DocPad documetation - http://docpad.org/docs/deploy.
-There isn't any reason to duplicate that content here, but if you decide to